-White Sox hand Twins first loss with 6-2 win
+Garcia, White Sox hand Twins first loss with 6-2 win

+CHICAGO (AP) -- Avisail Garcia and White Sox manager Rick Renteria are already excited about the returns from the 25-year-old's offensive adjustment.

+The idea is simple: Just make contact, and big hits will follow.

-CHICAGO (AP) -- Avisail Garcia went 3 for 4 with three RBIs and Geovany Soto homered and the Chicago White Sox handed the Minnesota Twins their first loss of the season with a 6-2 victory on Saturday.
+Garcia homered and had three RBIs, Geovany Soto also went deep and Chicago handed the Minnesota Twins their first loss of the season with a 6-2 victory on Saturday.

+Garcia was 3 for 4 on the day and is 8 for 16 this season.

+''He's not trying to hit homers, he's just trying to have good at-bats,'' Renteria said. ''He's a strong man.
+When he puts the barrel of the bat on the baseball, it's got a chance to travel.
+It happened today.''

-Garcia fell a double shy of the cycle.
-He had a two-run triple in the second inning against Minnesota starter Adalberto Mejia (0-1).
+Garcia was a double shy of the cycle.
+The right fielder had a two-run triple in the second inning against starter Adalberto Mejia (0-1), and he and Soto hit back-to-back home runs in the sixth - Soto's third of the season in four games.

+''You don't have to do too much,'' Garcia said. ''You just have to see the ball and hit it.
+The homers will come.
+I know I have power.''

-The Twins (4-1) were looking to start 5-0 for the first time since 1968, but they failed to find the good pitching they had in their first four wins.
+The Twins (4-1) were looking to start 5-0 for the first time since 1968 but lacked the strong pitching that carried them in their first four games.

 Mejia lasted just 1 2/3 innings in his first MLB start, and Minnesota's bullpen allowed three runs, snapping a 16 2/3-inning scoreless streak.